 The Bottom Line

 The Three Ring Model is not faster.
 It is not easier.
 But it compounds.
-And in 2026, compounding distribution is the only moat that AI cannot replicate.
+And in 2026, compounding distribution is the only moat that AI cannot replicate because it is built on authentic founder expertise, genuine team participation, and network relationships that take time to develop.

 Start with Ring 1.
 Post 4 times this week.
 Reply to 15 threads tomorrow.
 Build the voice.
 The other two rings follow.

 If you need a fractional CMO to architect the full three-ring system while you focus on building, or if you want AI-powered SEO to make sure your content compounds in search alongside social, talk to us.
-According to OpenView Partners' 2025 SaaS Benchmarks, the top-quartile SaaS companies spend 40% of their GTM budget on content-led distribution.
-The Three Ring Model is how that budget turns into pipeline.
+The Three Ring Model is how distribution budget turns into pipeline.
+Build the rings in order, measure each one with UTM attribution, and let the compounding work.